top of page

 What Not To Do

 One of the least productive responses to your partners expression of their pain is, “I’m sorry if you feel that way.”
 This acknowledges nothing about your partner’s distress and avoids any accountability for any part of that distress.
-If you say this, you may want to consider removing it from your communications.
+If you say this, consider removing it from your communications.

-A note for the person asking for an apology: We sometimes may think that we are telling our partner about our emotions, but we’re really blaming and complaining.
+A note for the person asking for an apology: We sometimes may think that we are telling our partner about our emotions, but we’re really blaming.
 Notice if you start sentences with, “I feel…” and then go on to make an accusation or complaint.
-If so, try saying, “I feel [an emotion, such as sad, angry, afraid, confused, etc.].”
+If so, try saying, “I feel [an emotion such as sad, angry, afraid] when [I’m not included].”

 Repairs can be hard.
 Sometimes this stems from childhood and never being given a face-saving way to repair a mistake.
-Instead, overwhelming punishment and shame may have been used, giving the child incentive to be deceptive and/or avoid accountability.
+Instead, shame may have been used, giving the child incentive to be deceptive and/or avoid accountability.
 As adults, these people hear, “I’m in trouble” when their partner says, “Can we talk about [e.g. spending money]?” and struggle with doing anything other than an adult version of the responses they did as a child.
-If this resonated with you, it may be helpful to meet with a professional counselor to help replace the old coping mechanisms with more emotionally mature ways of re-connecting with your partner after a rupture.
+If this resonates with you, it may be helpful to meet with a professional counselor to help replace the old coping mechanisms with more emotionally mature ways of re-connecting after a rupture.

 bottom of page